krzysztofbukowski/githubtrends-api/README.md

 It uses chef for that.
 All configuration files can be found in the `chef` directory.

 Once it's finished provisioning the virtual box you will be able to access the local API via `http://api.dev.githubtrends.pl`.
+You should be able to see the api status page:
+`{"status":"running","version":"1.0.0","uptime":1224}`

+You can ssh into the VM by running `vagrant ssh`

 #### Shared files

 Your host machine shares the local files with the virtual machine so you can run the code on a production-like environment while still using your favorite tools to edit the files.
+You can find the files inside the VM inside the `/var/www/githubtrends.pl/current` folder.

 On Windows machines vagrant uses default VirtualBox shared folder.